bin456789/reinstall/README.en.md

 - Username `root`.
 The script prompts for a password.
 If left blank, a random one is generated.
 - When installing the latest version, the version number does not need to be specified.
-- Maximizes disk space usage: no boot partition (except for Fedora) and no swap partition.
+- Maximizes disk space utilization: no boot or swap partitions.
 - Automatically selects different optimized kernels based on machine type, such as `Cloud` or `HWE` kernels.
 - When installing Red Hat, you must provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
 You can also install `qcow2` of other RHEL-based OS, such as `Alibaba Cloud Linux` and `TencentOS Server`.
 - After reinstallation, if you need to change the SSH port or switch to key-based login, make sure to also modify the files inside `/etc/ssh/sshd_config.d/`.